Naturally Daily

 You must start to take care of yourself before the winter comes.
 Bring a change in your lifestyle, do exercises, go to sunlight more, and try to be cheerful as much as possible.
 Also, include vitamin D in your regular diet.

 If you see any symptoms of seasonal affective disorder, seek the help of a doctor.
 He/she will diagnose you and prescribe treatment based on the severity of the symptoms.
-And if you’re not comfortable to talk directly to anyone, you may rely on online counseling.
+And if you’re not comfortable talking directly to anyone, you may rely on online counseling.

 Resource Links: